vwkd/blog_content/src/posts/second_web.md

+## Universal links

+Currently we can link from within a hypertext document to any resource, that was one key the idea of HTML.
+What if links could be in any type of file?
+What if any type of file could link to any other type of file?
+For example, in a video a part links out to another video?
+It would work just like linking hypertext documents, removing the need to duplicate content and keep it up-to-date.
+Not all links make sense though, e.g. linking to a document from within a music song.
+New file types would need to be invented, that implement linking capabilities, like HTML did for documents.
+One of those file types would be the the application file type that was discussed in the rest of this post.

 ## FAQ

 - So you want to delete the Web?

 No. The Web is amazing and there to stay.
 It's just not designed for applications.
-It is a place for mostly static content like documents.
-Any interactive content that represents an application should run in the second Web.
+It was made for static content like documents.
+Any interactive content that works like an application should run in the second Web.
 This proposal takes nothing away.
 It just allows Web apps to be native applications instead.

 - What about [some detail]?